Identifying Macro Causal Effects in a C-DMG over ADMGs: Introduction

-Recent work has demonstrated that the do-calculus can be directly applied to identify macro causal effects in certain restricted classes of C-DMGs.
-Notably, these include Cluster-ADMGs, which enforce an acyclicity constraint on the graph~\citep{Anand_2023}, and summary causal graphs, where each cluster represents a single time series~\citep{Reiter_2024,Ferreira_2025}.
-In this study, we extend this line of work by addressing macro causal effect identification in general C-DMGs, without imposing structural restrictions.
+Recent work has demonstrated that the do-calculus can be directly applied to identify macro causal effects in certain restricted classes of C-DMG over ADMGs.
+Notably, these include Cluster-ADMGs, which enforce an acyclicity constraint on the cluster graph~\citep{Anand_2023,Tikka_2023}, and summary causal graphs, where each cluster represents a single time series~\citep{Reiter_2024,Ferreira_2025}.
+In this study, we extend this line of work by addressing macro causal effect identification in general C-DMG over ADMGs, without imposing structural restrictions.
 Specifically, we allow for the presence of cycles and do not impose any constraints on how clusters are formed\textemdash any subset of variables can constitute a cluster as long as the cluster size is either unknown or it is of size greater than $1$.
-More specifically, our contributions are as follows: \begin{itemize} \item We establish that d-separation~\citep{Pearl_1988}\textemdash a fundamental tool in do-calculus\textemdash is sound and complete in C-DMGs. \item We demonstrate that do-calculus remains sound and complete for identifying macro causal effects in C-DMGs. \item We demonstrate that the classical concept of hedges~\citep{Shpitser_2006}\textemdash a graphical structure traditionally used to indicate the non-identifiability of causal effects\textemdash does not extend to C-DMGs.
-Instead, we show that the recently introduced concept of SC-hedges~\cite{Ferreira_2025}, which was originally developed for summary causal graphs (a specific subclass of C-DMGs), is applicable to general C-DMGs. \end{itemize}
+More specifically, our contributions are as follows: \begin{itemize} \item We establish that d-separation~\citep{Pearl_1988}\textemdash a fundamental tool in do-calculus\textemdash is sound and complete in C-DMG over ADMGs. \item We demonstrate that do-calculus remains sound and complete for identifying macro causal effects in C-DMG over ADMGs. \item We demonstrate that the classical concept of hedges~\citep{Shpitser_2006}\textemdash a graphical structure traditionally used to indicate the non-identifiability of causal effects\textemdash does not extend to C-DMG over ADMGs.
+Instead, we show that the recently introduced concept of SC-hedges~\citep{Ferreira_2025}, which was originally developed for summary causal graphs (a specific subclass of C-DMG over ADMGs), is applicable to general C-DMG over ADMGs. \end{itemize}

-The remainder of the paper is organized as follows: In Section~\ref{sec:notations}, we formally presents C-DMGs and macro causal effects.
-In Section~\ref{sec:macro}, we show that d-separation and the do-calculus is sound and complete for macro causal effects in C-DMGs and present a graphical characterization for the non-identifiability of these effects.
+The remainder of the paper is organized as follows: In Section~\ref{sec:notations}, we formally present C-DMG over ADMGs and macro causal effects.
+In Section~\ref{sec:macro}, we show that d-separation and the do-calculus is sound and complete for macro causal effects in C-DMG over ADMGs and present a graphical characterization for the non-identifiability of these effects.
 In Section~\ref{sec:non-complete}, we examine the challenges that emerge when additional information about cluster sizes is available, particularly when some clusters have a size of 1.
 Finally in Section~\ref{sec:conclusion}, we conclude the paper while showing its limitations.
 All proofs are deferred to the appendix.